 Day 1 Christchurch – Twizel

-The Alps to Ocean Trail cycle tour gets underway as we head south across the plains towards Geraldine.
-After a lunch stop we continue into the Mackenzie Basin, driving past Lake Tekapo to Lake Pukaki and the start of our cycle trail ‘great ride’.
+Our Alps to Ocean cycle trail tour gets underway as we head south across the plains towards the Mackenzie Basin, past Lake Tekapo, finally reaching Lake Pukaki and the start of our cycle trail ‘great ride’.
 Alternatively we can organise a bus transfer from Queenstown to Tekapo.
-The first 6km cycle ride section is on a sealed road providing a good opportunity to get familiar with your bike.
-You then enter the cycle trail on the Lake Pukaki foreshore, featuring fantastic views of Aoraki Mount Cook and the snow-capped Southern Alps, all the way to the spillway (9km).
-Enjoy a refreshment break at the Lake Pukaki foreshore before embarking on the final section of the day on the 10km bike trail across the Pukaki Flats to Twizel (10km) featuring great views of the immense Mackenzie Basin and the late afternoon sun falling across the Benmore Range.
-Check into our comfortable accommodation for the next two evenings.
+The first cycle ride section is on a sealed road providing a good opportunity to get familiar with your bike.
+Ride alongside the Lake Pukaki foreshore, featuring fantastic views of Aoraki Mount Cook and the snow-capped Southern Alps, all the way to the spillway.
+Enjoy a refreshment break at the Lake Pukaki foreshore before embarking on the cycle trail across the Pukaki Flats to Twizel.
+Finally, we check into our comfortable accommodation for the next two evenings.

 Cycle Distance: 25km